-A few months ago I dug my old Yamaha V-50 digital synth out of the closet to see if it could still pump out the 80s hits.
-After taking the whole thing apart and using a soldering iron to replace a battery on the motherboard as well as replacing the belt on the disk drive (after scraping the old one off with a knife) I got it up and running just like it was 1989.
+I did some research and discovered that my V-50 suffered from two common ailments: one, the battery on the motherboard was dead, and two, the rubber band belt on the disk drive had most likely decomposed.
+After taking the whole thing apart and using a soldering iron to replace a battery on the motherboard as well as replacing the belt on the disk drive (after scraping the old one off the spindle with a knife), I finally got it up and running just like it did in 1989.
 Since then I’ve been practicing (and buying more vintage 80s keyboards).
-So far the results are not unlike Jon Benjamin’s work on his first jazz piano album.
+So far, the results are not unlike Jon Benjamin’s work on his first jazz piano album.

 Watch the clip and you’ll see what I mean.
 Or listen to his interview on All Things Considered.

 I can’t begin to add up the hours that I spent at Tower Books (on Watt Avenue in Sacramento), nor list all the things I saw, or learned, or tried to buy at that store (maybe some day).
 During high school and college Tower was a window into the outside world that I never would have had the chance to gaze through if it hadn’t been there, open every day of the year ’till midnight.
 That’s why I’m looking forward to seeing Colin Hanks documentary All Things Must Pass.

 I’ve had Nicholas Carr’s book The Shallows: What the Internet Is Doing To Our Brains on my phone for a nearly three years, but I just haven’t been able to finish it.
 Not because it’s bad, but because it’s longer than this video.